tfpk/macrokata/exercises/07_more_repetition/README.md

 ## Exercise 7: More Repetition

-In this task, you will be creating an `if_any!` macro.
-If any of the first arguments are true, it should execute the block which is the last argument.
+In this task, you will be creating a `hashmap` macro.
+It should consist of comma-separated pairs, of the form <code>literal => expr,</code>
+This should construct an empty hashmap and <code>insert</code> the relevant key-value pairs.

 You may not edit the `main` function; but it should eventually look like the
 following: